 Fall 2007 marked the publication of a customized edition of A Writer’s Reference, built on the work of the writing center; Writing Department Director of Composition, Peggy O’Neill; and faculty liaisons from every department at Loyola.
 At the end of the 2007-2008 academic year, the writing center was sorry to say goodbye to Director Cinthia Gannett and Associate Director Karen Madison.

-The 2010-11 academic year brings Lisa Zimmerelli as Director of the Writing Center.
+During the 2010-11 academic year, Lisa Zimmerelli began as Director of the Writing Center.
 The current staff continues to work with the students, faculty, and staff in the Loyola community.